What are content hubs?

 Once you have attracted visitors to your content hub, you can keep them there by signposting them to additional hub content they might find useful.

-Include internal links at relevant pointAt the bottom of each article, include links to content ‘You may also like’ or ‘People also viewed’.
+Include internal links at relevant points within the article.
+And at the bottom of each article, include links to further content with ‘You may also like’ or ‘People also viewed’.

 Everyone has their favourite way of consuming content.
 Some prefer to read, others like to watch a video and some like to listen to podcasts in the car.

-To engage more visitors, you can give them content in a choice of different media formats.
-You can link to this multimedia content from your main pillar article.
+To engage more visitors, you can use different media formats and link to this multimedia content from your main pillar article.

 A multimedia content hub might look something like this:

-The user content in the diagram refers to user-generated content that’s related to your subject.
-For example, it could be video of people using your product or audio discussions by people in your industry.
+The user content in the diagram refers to relevant user-generated content.
+For example, that could be video of people using your product or audio discussions by people in your industry.

-Include a sign-up point at the bottom of each page, or have an email capture pop-up appear as they’re about to leave your site.
-Sweeten the deal with an exclusive offer for subscribers, an extended trial or a limited time discount.
+To capture these warm leads, include a sign-up point at the bottom of each page, or have an email capture pop-up appear as they’re about to leave your site.
+This will be even more persuasive if you reward them for subscribing with an exclusive offer, an extended trial or a limited time discount.

 The ultimate goal of any content marketing strategy is to get more business.
 Depending on your strategy, this could be from your mailing list sign-ups or from CTAs on the articles themselves.